Mir4H/CityBikeApp/README.md

 The backend is build with NodeJs and Express, with PostgreSQL as a database with Sequelize ORM. </br>
 The frontend is build using React Native with Expo framework.

+## Run the project
+#### Backend
+* Clone the repository and move to the directory .\CityBikeApp\citybike-backend\
+* Create .env file and add a PostgreSQL database URL in a variable called DATABASE_URL=address
+* Run 'npm install' to install all dependencies.
+* Using Fly.io, in order to connect to the Fly Postgres database forward the server port to your local system with fly proxy: fly proxy 5432 -a postgres-app-name
+* For a psql shell: fly postgres connect -a postgres-app-name
+* Now you're set and can run the backend with command: 'npm start' for production mode or 'npm run dev' to run it with nodemon in development mode.
+* To run the tests you need to add a test database url to the .env file in a variable called TEST_DATABASE_URL=address.
+#### Frontend
+* Move to the directory .\CityBikeApp\citybike-front and run 'npm install' to install all dependencies.
+* Run: 'npx expo start' to run the Expo project.
+* Copy the IP address between the exp:// and :, for example 192.168.1.130 and add port 3001, in format http://<IP_ADDRESS>:3001 .
+Make sure to add that URL in the BiketripDetails.jsx 'export const Url = 'http://192.168.1.130:3001''.
+* To see the project running, you'll need to have the Expo Go App on your mobile device.
+Once you have it scan the QR code with Expo Go (Android) or the Camera app (iOS) and open the project in the app.

 ## To Do
 At the moment there is no possibility for the user to add data.
-That's a feature to be added. </br>
+That feature needs to be added. </br>
-Also a station location map should be added.
+Also a station location map should be added. </br>
+In the backend there are integration tests for the REST API, but tests for the frontend need to be created.

 ## The data